Revisiting Residue Codes for Modern Memories

-Assuming a clock frequency of 1600 MHz or 625 ps, pipelined encoder will incur additional latency of 1 clock cycle thus delaying the writes to main memory, while syndrome generation delays error detection by 2 more clock cycles.
-In case of an error, the total time to correct the error will be 2 cycles to generate the syndrome, and 2 more cycles to correct the error.
+Assuming a clock frequency of 2400 MHz (or 417\emph{ps}), the encoder delays the writes to the main memory by three clock cycles, while error correction delays the reads by three clock cycles.
+For the systematic code, in the common case of no errors, reads have no delay.

-\fakesec{Hamming Code Implementation.} Hamming codes are systematic, and hence when the codeword is read from memory, no additional operation beyond error checking is performed.
-The syndrome generator for Hamming codes is a simple XOR tree for binary multiplication of the codeword with the parity check matrix.
-We implement the Hamming code syndrome generator in Verilog and synthesize it.
-The latency of the syndrome generator, and thus error detection, is 0.4 ns, and takes 291$\mu m^2$ of area.
-Encoders for the Hamming codes are built in the same fashion, and as a result, the latency is 0.54 ns with 343$\mu m^2$.
-The error correction for Hamming codes is done by comparing the syndrome to the columns of the parity check matrix, the position of the matched column indicates the position of a corrupted bit.
-The total delay of the syndrome generation and error correction is 0.53 ns, with error correction circuit occupying 576$\mu m^2$ silicon area.